packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 ## Pre-requisites

-You will need the following:
+You will need the following for this guide:
-* A server running Ubuntu 16.04
+* A server running Ubuntu Server 16.04
 * Root access to aforementioned server
 * A domain or sub-domain to use for your instance

+Disclaimer:

+This guide supports Ubuntu Server 16.04 only.
+If you try to use this on a different version of Ubuntu, you may run into issues.

+If you are looking for a guide on a different distribution, this repository is welcoming to contributions.

 ## DNS